Mujeeb R. Malik: Education and career

 Malik received his bachelor's degree from University of Engineering and Technology, Lahore, in 1973.
 He received his master's degree from University of Toronto, Canada and Ph.D. from Iowa State University in 1978, where he specialized in computational fluid dynamics and heat transfer.
-He was President and Chief Scientist of High Technology Corporation, a research & development company he founded.
-At NASA, he served as the Head of Computational Aerosciences Branch before being elevated to Senior Technologist (ST), technical equivalent of the Senior Executive Service.
+He was president and chief scientist of High Technology Corporation, a research and development company he founded.
+At NASA, he served as the head of Computational Aerosciences Branch before being elevated to senior technologist (ST), technical equivalent of the Senior Executive Service.

 Honors and awards

 In 2008, Malik was awarded the status of Fellow in the American Physical Society, after he was nominated by their Division of Fluid Dynamics, for pioneering contributions to the understanding of the breakdown of crossflow vortices in three-dimensional boundary layers, attachment-line and hypersonic boundary layer instability including real gas effects, and developing physics-based methods for the prediction of laminar-turbulent transition.
 He was elected Fellow of American Institute of Aeronautics and Astronautics, AIAA, in 2009, for notable contributions made to the arts, sciences, and technology of aeronautics and astronautics. in 2012, NASA presented him the Exceptional Service Medal, for distinguished supervisory and technical leadership for the advancement for aerodynamic technologies and their impact on Agency missions.
 He received NASA's Silver Achievement Medal in 2018, for excellence, teamwork and technical leadership in developing a path to revolutionary computational fluid dynamics for aerosciences.
 Malik is also a Fellow of American Society of Mechanical Engineers.